Kong/kongponents/docs/components/table.md

 Pass in a number of pagination neighbors to be used by the pagination component.
 See more detail in the [Pagination](/components/pagination.html#neighbors) docs.

+### paginationPageNumber

+Can be used to update the current page from a source external to KTable (e.g. in response to a browser history navigation).
+Behaves exactly as interactions with the built-in pagination do.

 ### paginationPageSizes

 Pass in an array of page sizes for the page size dropdown.
 If not provided will default to the following: